The application for PhD, Research MA and Professional MA programs will open on September 6, 2023 and close on December 15, 2023.

 1. Complete and submit your application online

 Apply online here.
 After submitting your application, you will receive an email with information about your personalized Online Admission Status Information System (OASIS) account.
 Please save this email, as you should continue to monitor your application status.
-Be sure you are applying for the correct program (item #18 on application):
+Be sure you are applying for the correct program.

 2. Pay the $75 nonrefundable application fee

 The School of Journalism and Mass Communication cannot access your application or test scores until you pay the $75 fee.
 International applicants are charged an additional $6 processing fee.
-The UW-Madison Graduate School offers a limited number of fee grants to minority and economically disadvantaged students.
+The UW-Madison Graduate School offers a limited number of fee grants to minority and economically disadvantaged students, as does the School of Journalism and Mass Communication.
 Only U.S. citizens and permanent residents are eligible to apply.
 For more information visit: http://www.gradsch.wisc.edu/eapp/.
 Select “Instructions” under page header; select “Application Fee Grants” under General Instructions.